 The main phases of SDLC include:

-The purpose of SDLC is to provide a systematic approach to software development.
+The purpose of SDLC is to provide a systematic approach to software development by setting clear software development goals at the beginning of the process.
 This ensures that the final product meets user requirements, stays within budget, and is delivered on time.
-It helps teams manage risks, improve collaboration, and maintain software quality throughout its lifecycle.
+The SDLC also helps the project team manage risks, improve collaboration and communication, and maintain software quality throughout its lifecycle.

 Yes, SDLC can be applied to various software projects, including web applications, mobile apps, enterprise software, and embedded systems.
 However, the choice of SDLC methodology depends on factors like project complexity, team size, budget, and flexibility needs.